ojhapall/CrimeStoppers/README.md

 - Are there specific neighbourhoods that there is a higher crime rate depending on the weather being warmer?
 - Is there a day of the week that there are more crimes committed?
 - Is there a day of the week when crime severity is greater?
+- Do specific weather conditions result in more severe crimes?
 - Is there a specific season that more crimes are commited?
 - Do the type of crimes differ depending on the weather and season?